 Annabelle managed to dampen down any fuss, explaining that she was just very tired.
 She promised Burt and Pearl she would speak further to them, but needed some time to think about the contents of Robin’s letter.
 She excused herself, and went up to the bedroom she slept in at the Jennings’ home.
 Laying within her bed wrapped up under soft blankets, she read Robin’s letter again.

 Certain phrases played on her mind.
 In the first half of the letter, Robin had written beautiful words assuring her that he loved her and missed her.
 Re-reading his tender words cajoled tears in her eyes and stabs of emotion in her chest.
 He apologised for his silence, he knew it would have been hard for her to bear.
 But he had also confessed there had come a point when he could no longer face reading her e-mails or answering her calls.
 He explained she was too intense.
-He found was starting to dread her pleading or read her emotional outpourings.
+He found he had started to dread her pleading or read her emotional outpourings.
 That stung Annabelle.
 Robin indicated that he had been deeply concerned with Annabelle’s well-being.
 He had felt like a failure having to walk away from her after all she had been through.
 He still felt he had more progress to make in his own recovery, but that he was doing much better than he had been.
 He felt stronger.

-Then he had written about his intention to come over to the States and visit her in Blackwood.
+Then he had written about his intention to travel over to the States and visit her in Blackwood.
 He promised to e-mail the exact date and times of his flight.
-He asked Annabelle if she might be able to ask the couple she was lodging with if would be happy to have him join Annie for a few days.
+He asked Annabelle if she might be able to ask the couple she was lodging with, if they would be happy to have him join Annie for a few days.
 Robin stated that it was only a short visit he was planning.
 He had booked one week off work.
 He promised to tell her about his job when he arrived.
 Robin wrote that there was a lot he needed to talk to Annabelle about, things he couldn’t say in a letter.
 He said there were things that she might not be happy about, things that would make her angry, but he felt it would be best if he told her in person.
 He closed the letter saying he was looking forward to seeing his beautiful Belle.

 What concerned Annabelle the most were sentences towards the end of his letter, “Claudia has been helping me get back on my feet.
 She has been tremendous.
 I never expected Claudia to be the one who would come through for me at my lowest point.”
 That was hard for Annabelle to read.
 It confirmed what she had assumed when she had seen the Switzerland stamp and post mark on the outside of the envelope.
 Robin was with his ex-wife Claudia.
 Robin and Claudia had been married and lived in Switzerland.
 But they had divorced around four years before Robin had met Annabelle in New York.